-Funds are provided to each state to support the State Survey Coordinator (SSC), specifically to cover expenses related to salary; benefits/fringe; standard support equipment (including but not limited to: desktop computer, laptop computer, cell phone, or other PPQ-recommended equipment); in-state travel (cooperator and/or industry meetings, outreach, etc.); and departmental overhead typical for this position.
+Funds are provided to each state to support the State Survey Coordinator (SSC); specifically to cover expenses related to salary; benefits/fringe; standard support equipment (including but not limited to: desktop computer, laptop computer, cell phone, or other PPQ-recommended equipment); in-state travel (cooperator and/or industry meetings, outreach, etc.); and departmental overhead typical for this position.
 If a need is demonstrated for data management support, i.e., part-time salary/benefits, it may be appropriate to include these expenses in Infrastructure.
 A justification must be provided.
 Outreach should enhance survey and pest detection efforts, and should be linked to an active survey effort in the State in a manner that enhances the CAPS Program.

 Out of state travel for the SSC (or other state cooperator) is capped at \$3,000, and will be approved only for CAPS-specific meetings that the individual attends in their role as the state CAPS representative (e.g., Regional Plant Board meeting and National CAPS Meeting).
-It is strongly suggested that travel to the Regional Plant Board Meeting is incorporated into the Financial Plan.
+It is strongly suggested that travel to the Regional Plant Board Meeting be incorporated into the Financial Plan.
 Funding may be augmented to the cooperative agreement for travel to a National CAPS Meeting in years when it is held.
 It is not appropriate to charge to the Pest Detection agreements travel to other meetings not specific to the CAPS program.
 Similarly, it is not appropriate to charge to Pest Detection PPQ travel to other meetings not specific to the CAPS program.
 In-state travel to conduct surveys should be addressed in the Survey work plans.
 Other in-state travel needs should be clearly aligned with supporting CAPS initiatives.

-Care also should be taken that equipment requests are needed in the current year and are not being carried over from a previous agreement.
+Care also should be taken to make equipment requests that are needed in the current year and are not being carried over from a previous agreement.
 Equipment requests should support the SSC only, and SSCs are encouraged to provide PPQ an IT inventory to ensure needs are being met, equipment is replaced in a reasonable time frame, and equipment procured to support CAPS activities remains available to the program.
+Funding currently is not available, nor should be requested, to support equipment needs beyond that of the SSC.